 In managing its corporate political activities, TI distinguishes between the following types of corporate political activities:

-- Activities relating to individual candidate campaigns for elective office: Federal laws and the laws of some states, including Texas (where TI is headquartered), prohibit the use of corporate resources by the company or its employees for support of individual candidate campaigns for elective office.
-Consistent with these laws, TI does not allow corporate resources to be used to support individual candidates or multi-candidate campaign committees.
-In addition, TI does not use corporate resources to support federal, state or local political parties, or to make independent expenditures.
-As permitted by law, TI pays the administrative expenses of the Texas Instruments Political Action Committee, discussed in the TI PAC section.
+- Activities relating to individual candidate campaigns for elective office: Federal laws and the laws of some states, including Texas (where we are headquartered), prohibit the use of corporate resources by the company or its employees for support of individual candidate campaigns for elective office.
+Consistent with these laws, we do not allow corporate resources to be used to support individual candidates or multi-candidate campaign committees.
+In addition, we do not use corporate resources to support federal, state or local political parties, or to make independent expenditures.
+As permitted by law, our company pays the administrative expenses of the Texas Instruments Political Action Committee, discussed in the TI PAC section.

-- Activities relating to ballot measures, initiatives and referenda: When permitted by applicable law, TI may utilize corporate resources, including financial contributions, to support or oppose state and local ballot measures, initiatives and referenda.
-In practice, this type of activity most frequently occurs in the form of financial support for a local government bond authorization or initiative campaigns in communities where TI has facilities and the presence of a significant number of employees.
-All such contributions must be reviewed by the vice president of government relations and align with TI's business or community interests, and not those of any individual officer or executive.
+- Activities relating to ballot measures, initiatives and referenda: When permitted by applicable law, we may utilize corporate resources, including financial contributions, to support or oppose state and local ballot measures, initiatives and referenda.
+In practice, this type of activity most frequently occurs in the form of financial support for a local government bond authorization or initiative campaigns in communities where we have facilities and the presence of a significant number of employees.
+All such contributions must be reviewed by the vice president of government relations and align with our business or community interests, and not those of any individual officer or executive.
 A listing of corporate contributions to ballot measures, initiatives and referenda can be found here.
 This information is updated semiannually.

-- Activities relating to executive or legislative policy decisions (lobbying): TI believes in the principle of responsible corporate participation in federal, state and local public policy debates on matters affecting the business of the company.
-Participation in public policy formation is a First Amendment right and is viewed by TI as an element of corporate social responsibility.
+- Activities relating to executive or legislative policy decisions (lobbying): We believe in the principle of responsible corporate participation in federal, state and local public policy debates on matters affecting the business of the company.
+Participation in public policy formation is viewed by our company as an element of corporate social responsibility.

-TI closely monitors lobby registration and reporting requirements of federal, state and local government, as well as tax laws and regulations relating to lobbying, to ensure compliance by the corporation, its officers and employees with applicable law.
-As required by law, TI files documentation detailing its lobbying activities with appropriate federal and state government entities.
+We closely monitor lobby registration and reporting requirements of federal, state and local government, as well as tax laws and regulations relating to lobbying, to ensure compliance by the corporation, its officers and employees with applicable law.
+As required by law, we file documentation detailing its lobbying activities with appropriate federal and state government entities.

-Each year TI's governance and shareholder relations committee reviews TI's political expenditures and confirms that its political expenditures are consistent with the company's policies.
+Each year our governance and shareholder relations committee reviews our company's political expenditures and confirms that its political expenditures are consistent with the company's policies.

 TI Political Action Committee (PAC)

-The TI PAC contributions to candidates for federal, state and local office in the current election cycle can be found here.
+The TI PAC contributions to candidates for federal, state and local office in the current and prior election cycles can be found here.
 This section is updated semi-annually.
-As of 2013, TI's Corporate Audit team audits the PAC periodically.
+TI's Corporate Audit team audits the TI PAC periodically.

-As citizens, TI employees have the right to participate individually in the political process.
-To ensure that individual campaign activity does not inadvertently result in TI making an impermissible corporate political contribution or restrict TI's ability to do business, TI follows these policies regarding employee political activity:
+As citizens, our employees have the right to participate individually in the political process.
+To ensure that individual campaign activity does not inadvertently result in our company making an impermissible corporate political contribution or restrict our ability to do business, we follow these policies regarding employee political activity:

-- TI employees are required to consult with the vice president of government relations before becoming a candidate for elective office or using their affiliation or title with TI in any political context that could cause someone to believe that their actions reflect the views or position of TI.
+- Our employees are required to consult with the vice president of government relations before becoming a candidate for elective office or using their affiliation or title with us in any political context that could cause someone to believe that their actions reflect the views or position of Texas Instruments.
 Use of corporate resources or assets (such as corporate facilities, communications assets or personnel) in connection with personal political activity by employees is prohibited.

 - Certain state and local jurisdictions have laws that prohibit corporations from engaging in government contracts if an employee (and in some cases even a spouse or child of the employee) makes or solicits political contributions to a candidate for elective office in that jurisdiction.
 In those jurisdictions, employees must obtain approval from the vice president of government relations before making or soliciting political contributions for a candidate seeking local, state or federal office.